Things to Do In & Around Ennis, Montana

 THE MADISON VALLEY ARTS FESTIVAL

-The Ennis Arts Association will hold its 27th Annual Madison Valley Arts Festival Saturday, July 29.
+The Ennis Arts Association holds its Annual Madison Valley Arts Festival typically the last weekend in July.
 This fun, FREE event will take place from 10 am to 5 pm in beautiful Peter T.'s Park on Main Street in Ennis.
 In addition to the 60 juried artists, there will be live music by the Music Bachs and Friends who sing and play Bluegrass, fiddle tunes, and cowboy songs.
 There will be delicious food from the Lil Hogpit and the famous baked goods from the Presbyterian Women.
 Free rock painting for the kids and an EAA members' art raffle.
 Bring the family, invite your friends to join you for this very fun event.

 Our organization has one annual fundraiser: The Madison Valley Arts Festival including our popular art raffle.
 The proceeds from the Madison Valley Arts Festival allows us to give back to our community.